rebing/graphql-laravel/Readme.md

 As you can see in the `resolve` method, you use the arguments to update your model and return it.

-You should then add the muation to the `config/graphql.php` configuration file:
+You should then add the mutation to the `config/graphql.php` configuration file:

 ```php
     'schemas' => [